course-details-portlet

 Students have one mandatory group assignment early in the course.
 The assignment is a project description and plan for the group and must be submitted before the project can begin.

 Mandatory deliverable must be passed to pass the course.
-If not passed, the course must be retaken during the next regular run through of the course.
+In the case of re-take, the course must be retaken during the next regular run through of the course.

 Assessment: portfolio 100%.